Sustainable Development Goals as unifying narratives in large UK firms' Twitter discussions: Results

 \subsection{Data description}

-In order to highlight firms' communication about SDGs, we first downloaded from Orbis (Bureau Van Dijk, https://www.bvdinfo.com/) the primary information regarding large companies (i.e. those with more than 250 employees), such as the name, address, number of employees, total assets, NACE code, and the website.
+In order to highlight firms' \aleX{engagement with} SDGs, we first downloaded from Orbis (Bureau Van Dijk, https://www.bvdinfo.com/) the primary information regarding large companies (i.e. those with more than 250 employees), such as the name, address, number of employees, total assets, NACE code, and the website.
 Then, we automatically extracted the Twitter account of the related firm from each website, if present.
 Please find more details about the automatic Twitter account search in the Methods section.
 We found that Twitter is an excellent tool for this analysis, as it is the most widely adopted online social network by UK large firms.
 As Fig.~\ref{fig:twitter_UK} shows, nearly 87.3\% of the largest UK firms have a Twitter account, overcoming other online social platforms.

 Finally, we downloaded the timeline of each Twitter account using the official API (specifically, using the command: \href{https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/api-reference/get-users-id-tweets}{\texttt{GET /2/users/:id/tweets}}) via \href{https://docs.tweepy.org/en/v3.5.0/index.html}{\texttt{tweepy}} python wrapper.
 Doing so allows us to access the most recent $\sim3200$ messages.
 We focused on the period between 2021/02/17 and 2022/02/17.
 As in Ref.~\cite{Patuelli2021}, we consider active accounts in the entire period (and not just a portion).
-While this choice may appear too conservative, it allows concentrating our efforts on subjects that have continuously contributed to creating a common shared narrative.
+While this choice may appear too conservative, it allows concentrating our efforts on subjects that have continuously contributed to creating a shared narrative.
 Using this time restriction, we ended up with 3.1M tweets, out of which 596k retweets and 609k replies.
 As we focus on the interaction between Twitter accounts and hashtags, we excluded 318 accounts out of 6179 of the original dataset since they did not use any hashtag in the considered period.

-} \fab{Before presenting the main results, let us simply measure the recurrence of SDG hashtags in our dataset, i.e. count how many messages contain hashtags related to SDGs, see Fig.~\ref{fig:sdg_presence}. \ale{SDGs are a crucial topic in firms' communication: each SDG hashtag appears, on average, in 99.01 messages, against the 7.56 of the average hashtag in our dataset. }
+} \fab{\aleX{As a first step, we measured} the recurrence of SDG hashtags in our dataset, i.e. count how many messages contain hashtags related to SDGs, see Fig.~\ref{fig:sdg_presence}. \ale{SDGs are a crucial topic in firms' communication: each SDG hashtag appears, on average, in 99.01 messages, against the 7.56 of the average hashtag in our dataset. }

 }

 \ale{